author contemplating using ChatGPT

 (This is confusing as the first they is ‘the influencers’ and the second they is ‘the public’).

 The second problem is, many of the paragraphs I read were just basic explainers and did not recognise the stage the soloist or owner was at.
 Typical readers would not be just starting out and deciding on a business plan type at this point.
-Humourless, it went from some basic explanations to an author boast to an unedited (waffly) quote.
+It went from some basic explanations to an author boast to an unedited (waffly) quote.

 Then, there was a list of Social Media Marketing tools without any names of software or insider tips.
 A quick Google and we can get both great articles about marketing schedulers and names of top tools.
+If I was writing this book, I would include the types of images and their ratios that relates to which platform and the lengths of social text posts.

 Why not hire an Editor?